DworkinLab/Bio720/R_exercises/AdvancedBasePlotting_CI_Bands.md

+---
-# Somewhat more advanced plotting in base `R`: Plotting confidence bands with transparency (and other tricks)
+title: 'Somewhat more advanced plotting in base `R`: Plotting confidence bands with transparency (and other tricks)'
-Ian Dworkin
+author: "Ian Dworkin"
+output:
+  html_document:
+    keep_md: yes
+    number_sections: yes
+    toc: yes
+  pdf_document: default
+---
+# The anatomy of a more advanced plot.

+## Introduction
+Both base *R* and *ggplot2* have amazing plotting capabilities.
+It is worth going "deep" with one or the other.
+Thankfully there are many online galleries of R plots, with code.
+[Here](https://www.r-graph-gallery.com/) is a nice general gallery of plots with code for both base *R* and *ggplot2*.
+[Here](http://www.ggplot2-exts.org/gallery/) are some *ggplot2* specific plots (with the extensions).

 Here is just some examples of making nicer and more useful plots all in base R. Most of this can be easily accomplished in `ggplot2` (often pretty easily).
 However, I often find there are times when it is easier to make the exact modifications using base plots.

 Also note (if you are running this in R studio) I highly recommend making high quality figures by generating PDF graphic devices.
 The ones that are outputted for markdown documents or html are not super high quality.
 See `?pdf` for this but you basically just need to call `pdf(file = YourFileName.pdf)` before you generate the plot and `dev.off()` after the plot.
 I am not showing that here.

+## A basic regression with confidence bands

-## Simulate some data and fit a linear model (simple linear regression)
+### Simulate some data and fit a linear model (simple linear regression)

 ```r
 x <- 1:50